happz/ducky-legacy/docs/getting-started.rst

 Prerequisites
 -------------

 Ducky runs with both Python 2 **and** 3 - supported versions are 2.7, 3.3, 3.4 and 3.5.
 There are few other dependencies, installation process (or ``setup.py``) should take care of them autmatically.
+PyPy is also supported, though only its implementation of Python2.

 "Hello, world!" tutorial